 The OSC is a one-stop-shop for knowledge creation services and support.
 In this virtual (for now) space, researchers, instructors, and students can connect with UW Libraries and campus experts to do technology-intensive work across disciplinary boundaries.

 Below, we have curated key resources, events, and supporting staff for faculty and graduate students interested in or part of the Digital Humanities Summer Fellowship program.
 We strongly recommend viewing the full OSC website and scheduling a consultation about your project before applying for a Digital Humanities Summer Fellowship.
 For inspiration from past and present projects that have utilized OSC resources, visit the Featured Projects page on the OSC website.
+You can also preview the plans for the new OSC space and support services in their "Coming Soon..." video:

 Key OSC and UW Libraries Personnel